 Copy the text below and then paste that into your favorite email application.

-Online tributes and condolences may be made at www.argoruestmanharris.com.
+Online condolences may be sent to the family at www.argoruestmanharris.com.

 This site is protected by reCAPTCHA and the